KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-setup/antara-customizations.md

 :::

-When a blockchian's hashrate is very much less than another blockchain that has the same mining algorithm, miners from the second chain can come in and mine a large number of blocks in a short amount of time thereby increasing the difficulty faced by the native miners in the process.
-When miners from the second chain leave, the native miners will have to wait a large amount of time to produce a new block as they don't have enough hashrate.
+When a blockchian's hashrate is very much less than another blockchain that has the same mining algorithm, miners from the second chain can come in and mine a large number of blocks in a short amount of time, thereby increasing the difficulty faced by the native miners in the process.
+When miners from the second chain leave, the native miners will have to wait for a large amount of time to produce a new block as they don't have enough hashrate.
 This type of attack is called "difficulty stranding" and the reason might be profit or malice.

 The `ac_adaptivepow` parameter changes the Difficulty adjustment algorithm (DAA) inherited from Zcash to alleviate the "difficulty stranding" attacks faced by pure PoW chains that have a minority hashrate for the mining algorithm being used.

-When AdaptivePoW is used, the difficulty target is adjusted within a sigle block.
-This makes the process of bringing down the difficulty easier as it doesn't require a block with the stranded fifficulty be found.
+When AdaptivePoW is used, the difficulty target is adjusted within a single block.
+This makes the process of bringing down the difficulty easier as it doesn't require a block with the stranded difficulty be found.
 More details on the implementation and rationale can be found in this [blog post](https://medium.com/@jameslee777/adaptivepow-the-solution-to-diff-stranding-of-smaller-blockchains-425609df5563).

 Before the 31st of October: